 The professional help of a psychiatrist will ensure that your child will actively address the issues most pertinent to them regarding the divorce.
 By talking about their issues, they are seeking an understanding of the issues that they cannot comprehend individually.
 Additionally, a therapist can equip them with the problem-solving and decision-making skills necessary in order to conduct positive cognitive restructuring on their own behalf.
 Gaining a full understanding of their situation in a constructive environment will ensure their full recovery and development.

-The healing process takes time, and there will certainly be hiccups along the way.
-But, the direct assistance of a licensed professional will help teach them how to whether those storms in ways that best suit that child individually.
+The healing process takes time, and there will certainly be hiccups along the way, but the direct assistance of a licensed professional will help teach them how to weather those storms in ways that best suit that child individually.
 Developing their own unique approach to solving emotional problems will provide the strength to grow from the situation at hand, and when confronted with future problems.

 2.)
 Sandler, Irwin N., et al. “Coping, Stress, and the Psychological Symptoms of Children of Divorce: A Cross-Sectional and Longitudinal Study.”
 Child Development, vol. 65, no. 6, 1994, p.
 1744., doi:10.2307/1131291.